Further results on Hendry's Conjecture: Counterexamples satisfying stronger conditions

 \subsection{Tree structure}

 One well known characterization of chordal graphs, given by Gavril \cite{G74}, is that $G$ is chordal if and only if there exists a tree $T$ and a collection of subtrees of $T$, say $\mathcal{T}$, such that $G$ is the intersection graph of $\mathcal{T}$.
 Note that $\mathcal{T}$ gives rise to an optimal tree decomposition of $G$, where the bags are precisely the maximal sets of vertices from $G$ which together form a subtree in the collection $\mathcal{T}$.
-We thus call $T$ the \textit{decomposition tree} of $G$.
-It has been shown that a Hamiltonian chordal graph $G$ is cycle extendible if its decomposition tree is a path \cite{AS06, CFGJ06} or the subdivision of a star \cite{ABS13} (that is, $G$ is a linear interval graph or a spider intersection graph, respectively).
+We thus call $T$ a \textit{host tree} of $G$.
+It has been shown that a Hamiltonian chordal graph $G$ is cycle extendable if it admits a host tree that is a path \cite{AS06, CFGJ06} or the subdivision of a star \cite{ABS13} (that is, $G$ is a linear interval graph or a spider intersection graph, respectively).

 Given a tree $T$, we call a vertex $v \in V(T)$ a {\em branch vertex} if $d_T(v) \geq 3$.
-The aforementioned results on decomposition trees show that if $G$ is a Hamiltonian chordal graph with decomposition tree $T$, and if $T$ has at most one branch vertex, then $G$ is cycle extendible.
-It easily follows that if $T$ has at most $3$ leaves, then $G$ is cycle extendible.
-The following theorem shows each bound is almost best possible.
+The aforementioned results on host trees show that if $G$ is a Hamiltonian chordal graph with host tree $T$, and if $T$ has at most one branch vertex, then $G$ is cycle extendable.
+It easily follows that if $G$ admits a tree decomposition with host tree $T$ having at most $3$ leaves, then $G$ is cycle extendable.
+Now, given a chordal graph $G$, $G$ may have many representations as the intersection graph of some host tree $T$ and collection of subtrees $\mathcal{T}$.
+However, we may consider a host tree for $G$ that is minimal in terms of either the number of branch vertices or the number of leaves it contains.
+The following theorems shows that the aforementioned results are almost best possible in this regard.

-\begin{thm} For every $t \geq 5$, there exists a counterexample to Hendry's Conjecture , say $G$, having a decomposition tree $T$ with exactly $t-2$ branch vertices and $t$ leaves. \end{thm}
+\begin{thm} For every $t \geq 5$, there exists a counterexample to Hendry's Conjecture, say $G$, having a host tree $T$ with exactly $t-2$ branch vertices and $t$ leaves. \end{thm}